bcmichael/RNMR-Docs/docs/command/full_command.md

 `LI` is an old command for incrementing a loop value by an integer incr.
 It has been replaced with the `LOOP /INCR` command and is currently simply an alias to it.
 As such `LOOP /INCR` should be used in place of `LI`.
 ## LIM
-Set display limits
+Set processing buffer display limits

 Category: Display Control

 Format: `LIM` llim rlim

-Defaults: current_display_limits
+Defaults: current current

 Description:
-`LIM` sets the display limits for the currently visible buffer, as selected by the `VIEW` command.  `LIM` takes two parameters, "llim" and "rlim", which are the left and right display limits, respectively.
-These limits are expressed in the current unit for the visible buffer (ACQ, PRO, or LCK) with the current maximum number of decimal places for that unit.
-The current unit is set and displayed by the `UNIT` command and the maximum number of decimal places is set and displayed by `NDEC`.
-If "llim" or "rlim" is missing from the command line, RNMR will display the current value for the missing limit and prompt for a new value.
-If the user omits both "llim" and "rlim" on the command line and presses
+`LIM` sets the display limits for the visible processing buffer. `LIM` takes two parameters, llim and rlim, which are the left and right display limits, respectively.
+These limits are expressed in the current unit for the visible processing buffer.
+The current unit is set and displayed by the `UNIT` command.
+If llim or rlim is omitted RNMR will prompt for it with the current left or right display limit as a default.
+A value outside of the dataset or "\*" will use the leftmost or rightmost point in the buffer.
+Values that are within the range of the dataset but that do not correspond exactly to a point will use the closest point to the right of the specified value.
-<RETURN\> when prompted for each limit, RNMR will not update the display; in all other cases, the display will be
-updated to reflect the new limits.

-For each display limit, the user should enter a value expressed in  the current time or frequency unit or "\*" to select the leftmost left limit or the rightmost right limit.
-If the user requests a display limit to the left of the leftmost point in the data buffer, the display will begin at the leftmost data point.
-Similarly, if the right display limit specified is beyond the rightmost data point, the display will extend to the rightmost data point.
-If the user specifies an display limit that is within the range of the data buffer but which does not correspond to a specific data point, RNMR will set that limit to the time or frequency of the closest data point to the right of the value specified.
 Note that the command `LIM * *` directs RNMR to set the display limits so that all points in the data buffer are visible.
+Unless display updating has been set off with the `SET DSP` command, RNMR will update the display to show the data between llim and rlim.
+## LIMA
+Set acquisition buffer display limits

+Category: Display Control

+Format: `LIMA` llim rlim

+Defaults: current current

+Prerequisites: RNMRA only.

+Description:
+`LIMA` sets the display limits for the acquisition buffer. `LIMA` takes two parameters, llim and rlim, which are the left and right display limits, respectively.
+These limits are expressed in the current unit for the acquisition buffer.
+The current unit is set and displayed by the `UNIT` command.
+If llim or rlim is omitted RNMR will prompt for it with the current left or right display limit as a default.
+A value outside of the dataset or "\*" will use the leftmost or rightmost point in the buffer.
+Values that are within the range of the dataset but that do not correspond exactly to a point will use the closest point to the right of the specified value.

-Unless display updating has been set off with the `SET DSP` command, RNMR will update the display to show the data between "llim" and "rlim", whether the user is currently viewing the acquisition or the processing buffer.
+Note that the command `LIM * *` directs RNMR to set the display limits so that all points in the data buffer are visible.
+Unless display updating has been set off with the `SET DSP` command, RNMR will update the display to show the data between llim and rlim.
 ## LIMB
 Set blocked record display limits